Departing Lions coach Ogura a 'breath of fresh air' who tried to connect with players and fans, say insiders

 The excitement around this development was something Mr Hirono the football fan said may be what is needed for the next national coach as well.

 "You need someone who is not just a good coach, but someone who is a big name.
 And my reason for this is simple.
-I think a lot of Singaporeans are just not as interested as we want them to be.
+I think many Singaporeans are just not as interested as we want them to be.

 "And sometimes, I think a big name might help to excite and bring fans back to the stadium.
 But of course, the baseline being that the coach must also be a good coach."